The Kansas Board of Regents

 If an approved plan for fractional reductions satisfies the department's obligations under the CCOP's allocation of imposed reductions, that plan shall be employed as an alternative to the dismissal of one or more persons.
 Such a plan must be reviewed annually by the department and the CCOP for its continued use, modification, or termination.

 Due process must be scrupulously followed under, and in anticipation of, financial exigency.
-All rights and privileges of persons to seek remedy through the General Grievance Board shall also apply to actions taken by the University under, or in anticipation of, conditions of financial exigency.
-The membership of that Board shall be increased if necessary.
+All rights and privileges of persons to seek remedy through the Grievance Chair shall also apply to actions taken by the university under, or in anticipation of, conditions of financial exigency.
 Any appeal must be based on one or more of the following grounds:

-The University president shall respond in writing to the recommendations of the General Grievance Board.
-The current procedures of the General Grievance Board shall apply to such appeals to the extent that they are not inconsistent with this document.
+The university president shall respond in writing to the recommendations of the Grievance Panel.
+The current procedures of Appendix G shall apply to such appeals to the extent that they are not inconsistent with this document.

 When the president in the annual review of financial exigency at Faculty Senate indicates that no tenured person shall be dismissed except for cause during the coming academic year, the period of financial exigency shall be considered terminated.
 Tenured persons who took fractional reductions in their appointments in order to meet financial exigency conditions shall have their appointments returned to full time as promptly as is possible.
 That is, as vacancies to be filled occur in their departments, they shall be evenly distributed over prior reduced appointments.